apollographql/apollo-studio-community/DevGraphs.md

 - Dev graphs are sandboxes that are safe to experiment with, and completely separate from your other graphs in Studio.
 - Every tool in dev graphs is completely free to use, and always will be.

-Dev graphs contain a subset of Studio's full feature set right now:
+Dev graphs offer a subset of the features of Apollo Studio:

 - Explorer
 - Schema Reference